How to Make Going Back to School Easier for Kids and Parents

 Do a school walk-through

-For older kids who are transitioning to a different school (like middle school or junior high), help them find their way through a bigger school environment and show them how to open a locker.
+For older kids who are transitioning to a different school (like middle school, junior high, or high school), help them find their way through a bigger school environment and show them how to open a locker.

 Make it a special occasion